CodeJonesW/Wills_Blog/assets/blog-posts/how-to-improve-seo.md

 cover_image: "/images/posts/improve-seo/search.jpg"
 ---

-## how do i improve my websites seo

 There are many factors that can impact a website's search engine optimization (SEO).
 Here are a few things you can do to improve your website's SEO:

 1. Make sure your website is mobile-friendly and loads quickly.